AI-generated

 Doctrines

-• Concurrent Liability (Contract and Quasi-Delict) — The existence of a contract between parties does not preclude a finding of liability for negligence under the principles of quasi-delict.
-The petitioner was held liable based on negligence independent of the contractual relationship, as the statutory violation created an obligation separate from the contract.
+• Concurrence of Contract and Quasi-Delict — The existence of a contractual relationship between the parties does not preclude a finding of negligence under the principles of quasi-delict.
+A party may be held liable based on a statutory duty independent of the contract.

 Key Excerpts